evergreen-ci/evergreen/docs/02-Configure-a-Project/01-Project-Configuration-Files.md

 -   This behaves similarly to commenting out the task but will not trigger any validation errors.
--   If a disable is disabled and is depended on by another task, the dependent task will simply exclude the disabled task from its dependencies.
+-   If a task is disabled and is depended on by another task, the dependent task will simply exclude the disabled task from its dependencies.